Sonotsugipaa/volcanpp/src/main/assets/assets.doc.md

 - `minDiffuse`: the minimum strength for diffuse lighting;
 - `maxDiffuse`: the maximum strength for diffuse lighting;
 - `minSpecular`: the minimum strength for specular lighting;
-- `maxSpecular`: the maximum strength for specular lighting.
+- `maxSpecular`: the maximum strength for specular lighting;
+- `mergeVertices`: whether the model normals should be merged together.

 ## Examples